aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 <img src="/images/minhash_calculation.PNG" width="750" height="300">

+Minhash reduces the space requirement from N X N to N X number of hash functions, where N is the number of files in the system.
+We can apply hash functions of the form (ax+b)% c where x is fingerprint, a and b are constants less than x and c is a prime number greater than x.

 <img src="/images/matrix.PNG" width="300" height="300">

  * Hierarchical clustering - It is one of the popular and easy to understand clustering technique.